monzo/docs/source/index.md

 The Mondo API is designed to be a predictable and intuitive interface for interacting with users' accounts.
 We offer both a REST API and webhooks.

-Our developers' community in Slack is the place to discuss our API and show off what you build.
+Our developers' community in Slack is the place to get help with our API, discuss ideas, and show off what you build.
+Hit the button to join:

 <script async defer src="https://devslack.getmondo.co.uk/slackin.js"></script>